jtayl222/nats-pubsub-app/csharp/NatsHttpGateway/README.md

 - Add authentication/authorization for production use

 ### ❌ DON'T:
-- Don't poll frequently (use WebSocket or SSE for real-time)
+- Don't poll frequently (use WebSocket endpoints for real-time streaming)
 - Don't fetch all messages in one request (paginate)
 - Don't create streams manually (let gateway auto-create)
-- Don't use this for high-frequency streaming (use direct NATS client)
+- Don't use HTTP polling for high-frequency updates (use WebSocket or direct NATS client)

 ## Monitoring